 - Failover must be initiated manually.

-- The data written since the last replication can be lost.
-VM replication is not a real-time (synchronous) process, as synchronous replication places a significant load on resources.
+- The data written since the last replication can be lost during an unplanned failover.
+VM replication is often not a real-time (synchronous) process, as synchronous replication places a significant load on resources.
 Replication is usually carried out at regular time intervals depending on your chosen settings.

 - The network settings of the VMs must (often) be changed upon failover to another site.
 The VM networks of the remote site may differ from the networks of the primary site.
 Hence, the IP addresses might also be different, and must be checked and changed along with the other network settings during failover.

-Combined Use of Clusters and Replicas for Failover
+Combined Use of Clusters and Replicas for VM Failover

-Although sometimes discussed as alternatives, cluster and replica failover solutions can complement each other.
-You can replicate the VMs running within a cluster to the host at a remote site.
+- Example 1: You can replicate the VMs running within a cluster to a host at a remote site.
 Moreover, you can replicate the VMs running within one cluster to another cluster.
-Thus, in a case of a host’s failure, the failover cluster keeps those VMs online.
+Thus, if a host fails, the failover cluster keeps those VMs online.
 If the entire site experiences a disruption, then you can fail over to the VM replicas stored at a remote site.

-As another example, let’s consider a situation where a virus damages the files inside some VMs.
-The failover cluster could not protect against such failure, but if you have VM replicas with multiple recovery points, you can restore each VM to a point of time before their files were damaged or deleted.
-Using both failover solutions can help protect your VMs against server-level failures and site-level failures.
+- Example 2: A virus damages files inside some VMs.
+A failover cluster cannot protect against such failures.
+But if you have VM replicas with multiple recovery points, you can restore each VM to a point of time before their files were damaged or deleted.

-Choosing the Right Solution for VM Replica Failover
+Using the NAKIVO Solution for Automated VMware VM Failover to Replica

 The replication job wizard is launched.

-1. Select the virtual machines that you want to replicate.
-In this example, the “Win7” VM that is running within the cluster called “cluster” will be replicated.
+- Select the virtual machines that you want to replicate.
+In this example, the Server2019 VM, which is running the Windows Server 2019 as the guest operating system, will be replicated.
 Click Next.

-2. At the second step, select a destination host for the VM replica to run on (10.10.10.90 in our case).
+- Select a destination host for the VM replica to run on (10.10.10.90 in our case).
 Select the datastore mounted to the selected host for placement of the VM files.
 Click Next.

-3. The next two steps are new, and were not available in versions of NAKIVO Backup & Replication older than v7.4.
-You can now set Network Mapping and Re-IP options when configuring a replication job or a failover job.
-In this walkthrough, Network Mapping and Re-IP will be configured later, when the failover job is configured.
-Thus, you can skip this step for the moment; just click Next.
+- You can set Network Mapping and Re-IP options when configuring a replication job or a failover job.
+In this walkthrough, Network Mapping and Re-IP will be configured later when the failover job is configured.
+Thus, you can skip this step for the moment and just click Next.

-5. Select your scheduling settings.
-Click Next when you are finished.
+- Select your scheduling settings.
+Click Next when you are done.

-6. Set the retention settings.
-Remember that you can set up a Grandfather-Father-Son retention policy at this step.
+- Set the retention settings.
+Remember that you can set up the grandfather-father-son retention policy at this step.
 Click Next.

-1. In the left pane, select a VM replica that should be used for failover.
-In this walkthrough, the “Win7-replica” VMware VM, which was just created, is selected.
-In the right pane, select a recovery point.
-The latest recovery point is selected by default.
-Click Next.
+- In the left pane, select the VM replica to be used for failover.
+In this walkthrough, the Server2019-replica, which was just created, is selected.

-2. Network Mapping helps you change the network the VM is connected to.
+- Network Mapping helps you change the network to which the VM is connected.
 The source and destination ESXi hosts likely have different virtual switch settings.
-Since a VM replica is an exact copy of the source VM, the virtual networks to which the source VM was connected are preserved in the VM replica.
-Generally, you should check the network settings of a VM replica and manually change the network.
-NAKIVO Backup & Replication can map the source network to a destination network automatically; you just need to set up Network Mapping when configuring the replication or failover job.
+Since a VM replica is an exact copy of the source VM, the virtual networks to which the source VM is connected are preserved in the VM replica.

-In order to enable Network Mapping, tick the checkbox.
-If you have created a network mapping rule before, you can click Add existing mapping.
+- To enable Network Mapping, select the checkbox.
+If you have previously created a network mapping rule, you can click Add existing mapping.
 If there are no network mapping rules, click Create new mapping.

-To create a new network mapping rule, select the source network and destination network.
-The source network is the network to which the source VM was connected.
-The destination (or “target”) network is the network to which the VM replica should be connected.
+- To create a new network mapping rule, select the source network and destination network.
+The source network is the network to which the source VM is connected.
+The destination (target) network is the network to which the VM replica should be connected.

 - The Re-IP feature allows you to change the IP settings of the VM replica.
 It can be used for static IP addresses.

-3. The Re-IP feature allows you to change the IP settings of the VM replica.
-It can be used for static IP addresses.
-Tick the Enable Re-IP checkbox if you want to enable this option, then create a Re-IP rule or add an existing rule.
-Click Create new rule if there are no rules created before.
-A popup menu is launched.

 Click Save to save your Re-IP rule and proceed.